abdelrahman18036/library-inventory-team3/Documentation.md

   - **Monitor Data Processing Costs:** If the project involves large data transfers, monitor the usage and explore cost-saving options like S3 for storage or data transfer acceleration.

 - **Example:**

   - **EKS Cluster Cost:** At $73 per month, the EKS cluster is a major cost driver.
 Evaluate if the workload justifies this expense.
   - **NAT Gateway:** Costs $32.85 per month.
 Ensure it’s necessary for your architecture and consider using a smaller, less costly configuration if possible.

-### **4. Terrascan Security Report (terrascan-report.json)**

-This JSON file lists security issues found in your Terraform configuration.

-- **Key Actions:**

-  - **Resolve High Severity Issues:** Focus on issues with HIGH severity, such as open SSH ports and unrestricted security groups.
-  - **Implement Best Practices:** Ensure that security groups are configured to allow the minimum necessary access, and that IMDSv2 is enforced for EC2 instances.

-- **Example:**
-  - **Port 22 Open to Internet:** This is a critical issue that needs immediate attention.
-Restrict SSH access to specific IPs or through a VPN.
-  - **IMDSv2:** Enforce IMDSv2 to enhance the security of your EC2 instances.

-### **5. Trivy Vulnerability Scan (trivy-results.txt)**

-This report contains the vulnerabilities found in your Docker image.

-- **Key Actions:**

-  - **Upgrade Vulnerable Packages:** Address CRITICAL and HIGH severity vulnerabilities by upgrading to the fixed versions listed.
-  - **Rebuild and Rescan:** After upgrading, rebuild your Docker image and run Trivy again to ensure that vulnerabilities are resolved.

-- **Example:**
-  - **CVE-2021-36159 in apk-tools:** Upgrade `apk-tools` to version `2.12.6-r0` to resolve this critical vulnerability.
-  - **Multiple Issues in busybox:** Upgrade `busybox` to version `1.33.1-r6` or higher to address multiple HIGH severity vulnerabilities.

----

-## Infrastructure Setup Challenges

-### Terraform

-The infrastructure was provisioned using Terraform, automating the creation of an Amazon EKS (Elastic Kubernetes Service) cluster, networking components, and other AWS resources.

-**Key Challenges and Solutions:**

-1. **Internet Connectivity Issue**:

-   - **Problem**: The Kubernetes cluster lacked internet access due to the absence of a NAT Gateway.
+  access due to the absence of a NAT Gateway.

   - **Solution**: A NAT Gateway was provisioned, enabling outbound internet access for Kubernetes nodes in the private subnets.

 2. **Availability Zone Fluctuations**:
    - **Problem**: Each Terraform apply caused changes in the availability zones, leading to infrastructure instability.